University Administrative Policies

 There are no absolute limits to the number of career ladders an eligible employee may undertake at UNM.
 However, because the University is committed to ensuring equal employment opportunity to all qualified individuals, the employee may complete no more than two (2) consecutive career ladder progressions without an intervening position change achieved through the competitive process.
 After having successfully competed for an internal position, the employee may again become eligible for two (2) more consecutive career ladder progressions.
 This cycle may then repeat itself, depending on individual and organizational capacity.

 A career ladder plan will list the specific requirements necessary for advancement to the next level.
-Before an employee can be advanced to the next level, the employee must meet these requirements and demonstrate that he or she is satisfactorily performing all the job elements that distinguish the new role from the previous role.
+Before an employee can be advanced to the next level, the employee must meet these requirements and demonstrate that they are satisfactorily performing all the job elements that distinguish the new role from the previous role.
 Career ladders typically include a proposed time line for completion and a proposed salary increase specific to the career ladder and employee.
 Refer to UAP 3500 ("Wage and Salary Administration") for salary determination policy.
 Career ladders must be approved in advance by HR.
 If the needs of the employee or department change significantly during the career ladder process, the career plan may be revised as necessary in consultation with HR.
 For detailed information on career ladder guidelines, procedures, and documentation, please refer to “Compensation Guidelines for Staff Employees” and “Introduction to Staff Career Ladders” on the HR Website.

 7. Career Advancement: Movement to Another University Position Through Limited Competition